Bladez1992/LTSConvert/README.md

 - Yes!
 I've been successfully able to use this on Home, Pro, and Education versions of 22H2 - they convert back to 21H2 just fine.

 **Can I use a real key rather than MAS to activate Windows 10 IoT Enterprise LTSC 2021?**
 - Yes!
 The only caveat being that they're generally pretty pricey ($150+) but this converts you to a full, real installation of Windows 10 IoT Enterprise LTSC 2021.
-Just skip the step of running step 3: Activate Windows in the launcher if you'd like to do this.
+Just skip the step of running step 3: Activate Windows if you'd like to do this.